ImageMagick/Usage-Markdown/morphology/index.md

 All the kernels do not define the central origin value, which means you can these 'thinning kernels' are not only for '[Thinning Shapes](#thinning)', but also can be used '[Thicken Shapes](#thicken)' as well, to generate SKIZ (zones of influence).

 If you look carefully, you will probably note that each of the 4-connected kernels are actually also present in a negative and 180 rotated form in the 8-connected set, and visa-versa.
-For example '`ThinSE:41`' and '`ThinSE:84`' are negated rotations of each other.
+For example, '`ThinSE:41`' and '`ThinSE:84`' are negated rotations of each other.

 The reason is that 4 and 8 connectivity is closely related to each other via the duality of thinning and thicken morphological methods (using negated images).
 Essentially, a 4-connection preserving 'thinning kernel', which is then used to thicken an image, will result in a 8-connected background skeleton (unpruned SKIZ) around the shape, and visa-versa.